aaryaamoharir/OS_Project3/devlog.md

 not storing any in memory right now so after I've worked on most of the commands I'll implement a mechanism that stores 3 things in cache and checks the cache first before extracting from the file directory

+I'll start working on the print command.
+It should be pretty straight forward, essentially recursively going through all the key value pairs in an index file while node count isn't 0.